ckan/ckan/doc/maintaining/datastore.rst

 To install this please look at the docs here: http://docs.ckan.org/projects/datapusher

 .. note:: The DataPusher only imports the first worksheet of a spreadsheet.
-It does also not support duplicate column headers.
+It also does not support duplicate column headers.
+That includes blank column headings.

 -----------------
 The DataStore API